HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/sea_traffic_control.md

 # Location & Spawning

-The Sea Traffic Control structure is located in every game one the shore of the map in a random location.
+The Sea Traffic Control structure is located in every game on the shore of the map in a random location.

 ## Entrance
 The entrance to the sea traffic control is guarded by three [Sandbags](/obstacles/sandbags), two [Barrels](/obstacles/barrel), and a [Crate](/obstacles/crate).